SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

     3. In the confirmation window, choose *Yes*.
         > Note: The status of the identity provider is changed to *Active*.

-8. To test the SAP Business One user authentication with single sign-on, open the SAP Business One, Web Client URL in an incognito browser window and check if SAP Business One redirects to the Identity Authentication service log-on screen for user authentication.
+8. To test the SAP Business One user authentication with single sign-on, open the SAP Business One, Web client URL in an incognito browser window and check if SAP Business One redirects to the Identity Authentication service log-on screen for user authentication.
 9. Use your e-mail and the Identity Authentication service password.
 If the login to SAP Business One is processed successfully, you will be logged in with the SAP Business One user that has the same e-mail address configured as you entered.
     > Note: Test the control center with single sign-on by opening the SAP Business One *System Landscape Directory* using the URL _https://\<sap-business-one-server:port\>/ControlCenter_.

 > Note: For more details, refer to [Identity and Authentication Management in SAP Business One](https://help.sap.com/docs/SAP_BUSINESS_ONE_IAM/548d6202b2b6491b824a488cfc447343/7f94c5836fad44e6a02322d39e229cc3.html?locale=en-US).

-## Get SAP Business One OData Services metadata
+## Get SAP Business One OData Services Metadata
 In general, SAP Business One exposes OData services through the SAP Business One service layer.
 The Poetry Slam Manager side-by-side SAP BTP application uses SAP Business One
 *Purchse Order* data.
 It reads and writes purchase orders using OData services exposed via the SAP Business One service layer.
 > Note: To get the OData metadata, exposed by the SAP Business One service layer, run the $metadata URL of the OData service in a browser window: _https://\<service-layer server\>/b1s/v2/$metadata_